-Writing a legal resume is tough.
+Writing a legal resume is tough and writing the best legal resume is even tougher.
 The job search market for corporate counsels is even more competitive and tough to break into than traditional law firm environments.
 In a resume today, there needs to be a careful delineation between real world application of law and the nuances of the different skills in law firm roles vs. corporate counsel roles, including transactional work vs. litigation.

 When it comes to considering whether to hire a branding expert or coach for help with your resume and next legal career opportunity, it’s best to partner with someone who understands and has experienced the competitive nature of the profession from a first-hand perspective so they can advise you professionally on the best route for making a career transition out of law or making the leap from one practice area to the next.

 A practicing attorney who is a trained resume writer (aka attorney resume writer) will understand just how the profession works as well as how to leverage the legal skills, the JD, relevant honors, and key engagements.
 I highly recommend if you are an attorney, your resume should be written by a former practicing attorney.

 Attorneys offer an incredible trajectory of skills not easily found in other professions: deep analysis and logical reasoning, ability to discern fact from opinion, understanding how to apply evidence to facts, applying logic to complex situations to make circumstantial arguments, and thinking fast on your feet.
 In addition, attorneys have a multi-faceted skill set that can compete with business executives, thereby allowing a lot of attorneys to fall into the scope of hybrid roles that pivot between business and law.
 Lawyers are deemed to be better leaders because of their ability to use reason with logic as well as distill large volumes of information, see the big picture, but focus in on the important angle.